fabaff/ch.bfh.bti7081.s2013.white/ch.bfh.bti7081.s2013.white/doc/cs01/task03/task03.md

 ##### Insert comment to exisiting case
 Number: 1<br>
-Description: Inserting new comment to a existing case
+Description: Inserting new comment to a existing case<br>
-Actors: Therapist
+Actors: Therapist<br>
-Pre Condition: A open case must be logged for the patient Post Condition: New comment visible in open case
+Pre Condition: A open case must be logged for the patient<br>
+Post Condition: New comment visible in open case<br>

 1. Log in with own user account and password
 2. Select patient